jtyrrell86/Capstone-1/README.md

 <br>

 ### What About the Trend for Males Aged 15 to 34 in Arapahoe County?
 As one final basic comparison, I took a look at the rates for my specific age group.
-Again, the results are almost identical.
+Again, the results are almost identical though they are much more erratic.

 [Figure 1.4]
     <div align="center">